-If your battery has run down, you may want to use another vehicle and some jumper cables to start your vehicle.
-But please use the following steps listed below to do it safely.
+If your battery has run down, you may want to use another vehicle and some jumper cables to start your car.
+But please follow the steps listed to do it safely.

 Batteries can hurt you.
 They can be dangerous because: